-\ Two powerhouses generate power with water from Slab Creek Reservoir: (1) a 0.4 MW facility located at Slab Creek Reservoir Dam utilizes minimum streamflow releases for power generation; and (2) White Rock Powerhouse located about 5 miles downstream utilizes water diverted into the White Rock Tunnel.
+^{} Two powerhouses generate power with water from Slab Creek Reservoir: (1) a 0.4 MW facility located at Slab Creek Reservoir Dam uses minimum streamflow releases for power generation; and (2) White Rock Powerhouse located about 5 miles downstream uses water diverted into the White Rock Tunnel.

-- 8. The Loon Lake development, the most upstream project facility, utilizes water from the Rubicon River, Highland Creek, Little Rubicon River, and Ellis Creek.
-It consists of: - Rubicon Dam and an auxiliary dam that together impound Rubicon Reservoir; - 0.2 mile long Rubicon-Rockbound tunnel that diverts water from Rubicon Reservoir to Buck Island Reservoir via Rockbound Lake (a non-UARP facility on Highland Creek); - Buck Island Dam and an auxiliary dam on the Little Rubicon River that together impound Buck Island Reservoir; - 1.6 mile long Buck Island-Loon Lake tunnel that diverts water from Buck Island Reservoir to Loon Lake; - Loon Lake Dam, a side channel spillway, and an auxiliary dam that together impound Loon Lake Reservoir; - Loon Lake Powerhouse penstock that extends from Loon Lake Reservoir to Loon Lake Powerhouse; - Loon Lake Powerhouse, an underground powerhouse located more than 1,100 feet below Loon Lake Reservoir; - Loon Lake Powerhouse tailrace tunnel that extends 3.8 miles from the powerhouse to Gerle Creek Reservoir; and - Two 69 kilovolt (kV) transmission lines that consist of the 7.9 mile-long Loon Lake-Robbs Peak line and the 12.4 mile-long Loon Lake-Union Valley line.
+Loon Lake Development.
+The Loon Lake development, the most upstream UARP facility, uses water from the Rubicon River, Highland Creek, Little Rubicon River, and Ellis Creek.
+It consists of:

+- Rubicon Dam and an auxiliary dam that together impound Rubicon Reservoir; - 0.2-mile-long Rubicon-Rockbound tunnel that diverts water from Rubicon Reservoir to Buck Island Reservoir via Rockbound Lake (a non-UARP facility on Highland Creek); - Buck Island Dam and an auxiliary dam on the Little Rubicon River that together impound Buck Island Reservoir; - 1.6-mile-long Buck Island-Loon Lake Tunnel that diverts water from Buck Island Reservoir to Loon Lake; - Loon Lake Dam, a side channel spillway, an auxiliary dam, and an earthfill dike that together impound Loon Lake Reservoir; - Loon Lake Powerhouse Penstock that extends 0.3 miles from Loon Lake Reservoir to Loon Lake Powerhouse; - Loon Lake Powerhouse, an underground powerhouse located more than 1,100 feet below Loon Lake Reservoir; - Loon Lake Powerhouse Tailrace Tunnel that extends 3.8 miles from the powerhouse to Gerle Creek Reservoir; and - Two 69-kilovolt (kV) transmission lines that consist of the 7.9-mile-long Loon Lake-Robbs Peak Transmission Line and the 12.4-mile-long Loon Lake-Union Valley Transmission Line.

 Rubicon Dam and Reservoir are located inside a designated wilderness area (Desolation Wilderness), within Eldorado National Forest.
-All other facilities in this development are located outside the wilderness boundary but within the boundary of the Eldorado National Forest.
+All other facilities in this development are located outside the wilderness boundary, but within the boundary of the Eldorado National Forest.

-- 9. The Robbs Peak development consists of: - Gerle Creek Dam located on Gerle Creek, upstream of its confluence with the South Fork of the Rubicon River (SF Rubicon River), that incorporates the intake of Gerle Creek canal in its left abutment, creating Gerle Creek Reservoir; - Gerle Creek canal, an above-ground, partially-lined 1.9 mile canal from Gerle Creek Reservoir to Robbs Peak Reservoir; - Robbs Peak Dam, located on the SF Rubicon River upstream of its confluence with Gerle Creek, that forms Robbs Peak Reservoir; - Robbs Peak tunnel that extends 3.2 miles from Robbs Peak Reservoir to Robbs Peak penstock; - Robbs Peak penstock that extends 0.4 miles from Robbs Peak tunnel to Robbs Peak Powerhouse; - Robbs Peak Powerhouse on the northeast shore of Union Valley Reservoir; and - Robbs Peak-Union Valley transmission line, an overhead 69-kV line that extends 6.8 miles.
+Robbs Peak Development.
+The Robbs Peak development consists of:

+- Gerle Creek Dam located on Gerle Creek, upstream of its confluence with the South Fork of the Rubicon River (SF Rubicon River), that incorporates the intake of Gerle Creek Canal in its left abutment, creating Gerle Creek Reservoir; - Gerle Creek Canal, an above-ground, partially-lined 1.9 mile canal from Gerle Creek Reservoir to Robbs Peak Reservoir; - Robbs Peak Dam, located on the SF Rubicon River upstream of its confluence with Gerle Creek, that forms Robbs Peak Reservoir; - Robbs Peak Tunnel that extends 3.2 miles from Robbs Peak Reservoir to Robbs Peak Penstock; - Robbs Peak Penstock that extends 0.4 miles from Robbs Peak Tunnel to Robbs Peak Powerhouse: - Robbs Peak Powerhouse on the northeast shore of Union Valley Reservoir; and - Robbs Peak-Union Valley Transmission Line, an overhead 69-kV line that extends 6.8 miles.